Parse-Tree

 Examples > Java > Parse-Tree

-The Java parser is a relatively extensive project and a lot of work can be expected, to make a complete transformation program from it.
+The Java parser is a quite large project and a lot of work can be expected, to make a complete transformation program from it.
 The wizards of the TextTransformer can help greatly here.

 As an example, at first the code for the generation of a parse tree shall be inserted in the project by the tree wizard.
 With the function table wizard then functions can be created by which the parse tree can be evaluated.